 I just love art on so many levels.
 In my opinion, God’s creation is the most beautiful masterpiece ever!
 The aesthetics of rainbows, sunsets, seasons, the flora and fauna simply takes my breath away.
-Personally, I think that the human being is the most fascinating creation!
+I am blessed to live in front of my very own Dutch ‘Central Park’, so when I wake up in the morning and open up my curtains I am just thankful to be alive and witness His marvelous artwork.
+While getting ready for a new day, I take a quick look in the mirror and wonder isn’t it amazing to be the most fascinating creation ever?
 For His word says: “Yet you Lord, are our Father.
 We are the clay, you are the potter; we are all the work of your hand.” – Isaiah 64:8 NIV.

 Still, there are certain moments on this life’s journey when I just don’t understand the reasons and seasons.
 Let me elaborate on this part and share what’s been going on in my family, so you can understand my confusion.

 There is a time for everything – In December 2018, I flew to Surinam to celebrate Christmas and New Year’s Eve with my father’s family.
 When setting foot on my country of birth’s soil, I was welcomed with eyes filled with sadness.
 My father’s brother was fighting against cancer and hospatalized during the holidays.
 There was no Merry Christmas and still we tried to make the best out of it by celebrating life together.
 The realization that it might be the last time, we wondered if he would live to see a New Year.